 - Overkill.
 In research, you can never have too much data.
 The ideal Usability Research would be based on the data collected from 100% of users and 100% of non-users.
 Knowing this, be careful when deciding when is enough data.
 Follow every research lead, even the small and faint ones.
 Be sure you have all you need before sitting to write your conclusions.
-No good journalist will write a story without verification of facts.
+No journalist, worth his/her salt, will write a story without verification of facts.

 - Open Your Mind.
 Don’t be afraid to go back in time.
 The most used sentence by the users is: For an older version.
 Designers have the habit of fixing things that are working perfectly.
 The redesign should simplify things.
 If it is complicating the experience, regress is the only progress possible.
 Learn about Occam’s Razor.

 - Don’t remember.
 Write down and visualize everything.
 A great mind is not a data storage device, is a solution finding processor.
 The developers won’t be able to read your mind if you forget to tell them something.
 Build an index of your work and maybe a database if you are not working alone.
-A good journalist has only two tools: a camera and a notebook.
+A journalist has only two tools: a camera and a notebook.

 - Evolution, not Revolution.
 Radical changes are hated by everybody.
 Even the most intuitive design will fail if the user is placed suddenly in an unfamiliar habitat.

 - Solutions, not Resolution.
 Don’t design, inspire.
 Focus on telling the story you have discovered and transmit your conclusions to the design team.

 - The future’s not set in stone.
 Think of as many solutions as possible.
 If you think there can be more than one path, don’t hold back.